 by Texas Homesteader ~

-I’ve turned into quite the dehydrating queen since obtaining my *Excalibur Dehydrator.
 Heck those 9 huge trays let me dehydrate so much more than I ever could before!

 I needed a way to easily label the top of the jar when needed.
 That way I could see over the jars in front & still know the contents of the jars behind them.

-A DIY Challenge
+A Chalkboard Lid DIY Challenge

-I guess I’ll just have to buy chalkboard paint & use it to paint the lids.
 But wait, I’ve got an idea.
 You know how bright ideas are, sometimes that’s a good thing & sometimes…

 No?
 Just me? (eh hemmm…) Moving on.